The city of Valencia is one of the big cities in Spain.

 The fountain is one of the Plaza de la Virgen’s main attractions.

-It depicts Neptune surrounded by eight naked women.
-This work of art is actually a representation of Valencia’s Turia River and its eight tributaries.
+It is surrounded by the statues of 8 women who are naked.
+This works of art is actually a representation of Valencia’s Turia River and its eight tributaries.

-The main train station of Valencia is called Estació del Norte in Spanish (English: North Station).
+The main train station in Valencia is called Estació del Norte in Spanish (English: North Station).

 It is located at the heart of the old town and is the central hub for trains coming in and out of the city of Valencia.